dolphindb/DolphinDBPlugin/hbase/README.md

 **Arguments**

-- hbaseConnection: The handle returned by hbase::connect.
+- hbaseConnection: The handle returned by `hbase::connect`.
 - tableName: STRING or STRING vector.
 The name of the table to be deleted.

 **Details**

-Delete tables in the database.
+Delete tables from the database.

 **Examples**